JackLandry/jacklandry.github.io/pages/abstracts/evictions.md

 ---
-title:  "The Uneven Application of Voter ID Laws"
+title:  "The Effect of Access to Council on Evictions: Evidence from New York City's Universal Access Law"
 description:
 type: pages
 layout: single